A Tale by Michael DeAngelo

 No, he would have to wait there, uncomfortable and cold in his hiding spot, until daylight faded from the area, and he could hide beneath a velvety black sky as he departed.
 He would be left instead with his thoughts, the cramp fighting its way to his leg, and an empty belly.

-Left with only his thoughts, Frederic brought up an arm, and leaned his head against it, hoping it would alleviate some of the pain he felt in his neck.
+Struggling against his discomfort, Frederic brought up an arm, and leaned his head against it, hoping it would alleviate some of the pain he felt in his neck.
 To sleep would be another foolish endeavor, for in his position he would never find true comfort.
 And the longer he closed his eyes, the more prevalent the memories of his failures became.

 The people of Ellingsor could swear until they were blue in the face that they didn’t know that Frederic D’Aprile was present in their town.
 That was the rub of dealing with the Ebon Hammer.
 They forged their own semblance of the truth out of suspicions, dark desires, and lies.
 It just so happened that in this occasion, they were right, and they likely sensed it.
 The warrior was nearby, and they would torture the townsfolk to get the answers they wanted, even if they weren’t sure why they were making false confessions.